beaujeant/beaujeant.github.io/AppSec101/programming.md

 c: 12
 ```

 As you can see, although the variable `a` in the function `add` has changed, the variable `a` in `main` remains the same.
-This is because `a` from `add` only receive a copy of the value from `a` in main and both `a` variables only exist withing the function where they have been declared.
+This is because `a` from `add` only receive a copy of the value from `a` in main and both `a` variables only exist within the function where they have been declared.
 If we want the changes to impact a variable declared in a different function (which is not a global variable), we need to send a pointer to that variable.
-In this case, we don't send a copy of the content, but the address in memory where the varaible is located.
-In this case, when we do changes, since we directly edit the value located at the same memory location, the changes will remains even after the function returns.
+In this case, we don't send a copy of the content, but the address in memory where the variable is located.
+In this case, when we change the content, since we directly edit the value located at the same memory location, the changes will remain even after the function returns.

 ### Prototype

-If you remember well, we mentioned at beginning of this chapter that the included file `stdio.h` at the beginning of the `Hello World!` program contains the prototype for the function `printf`.
+If you remember well, we mentioned at the beginning of this chapter that the included file `stdio.h` at the beginning of the `Hello World!` program contains the prototype for the function `printf`.
 A function prototype declares the function name, its parameters, and its return type to the rest of the program.
 It is used to tell the compiler what argument(s) is expected and what type is returned.
-Since the code for `printf` is not located in the program source code, without the prototype, the compiler will not be able to determine whether `printf` is expecting a string as first parameter, and therefore, it won't be able to flag an error if the programmer used the function in a wrong way.
+Since the code for `printf` is not located in the program source code, without the prototype, the compiler will not be able to determine whether `printf` is expecting a string as the first parameter, and therefore, it won't be able to flag an error if the programmer used the function in a wrong way.

-Function prototype are also used whenever a call to a function happen before (in the code) the function is declared.
-In this case, the protype of the function can be placed at the beginning of the source code:
+Function prototypes are also used whenever a call to a function happen before (in the code) the function is declared.
+In this case, the prototype of the function can be placed at the beginning of the source code:

 ```
 #include <stdio.h>